Last updated March 28, 2022.

-I’m working remotely as a Postdoctoral Scholar for the Connected Learning Lab at UC Irvine.
+I’m still loving working remotely as a Postdoctoral Scholar for the Connected Learning Lab at UC Irvine.
 This is exactly what I trained for in my PhD.
 I have watched for years as UCI snapped up every scholar whose work I was following, never dreaming that I would be able to work there myself because I won’t move to California for family reasons.
 I’m working on a project funded by the Institute of Museum and Library Services to investigate scalable means for:

 This is genuinely a dream postdoc for me and I’m thrilled to be part of this team.

 I’m making an effort to include at least a bit of fun every day, but trying to fit in even more than that.
 Right now this looks like reading fantasy novels, watching Star Trek: The Next Generation, playing video games, cross-stitching, and crocheting.

 I acknowledge that I live and work on unceded Lumbee, Skaruhreh/Tuscarora, and Shakori land.
 I give respect and reverence to those who came before me.
 I thank Holisticism for the text of this land acknowledgement.